 6. Benefits and perks

 Perks can help you stand out from the crowd, so proudly display them.
+They also help to attract appropriate culture fits.
 Here are some examples we’ve seen:

 - Beer on tap